DIY Painted Concrete Pool Deck and Patio

 Step 6 – Apply Exterior Primer

-Apply 1 coat of the KILZ General Purpose Exterior Primer with an extra large roller for large areas and angled paint brush for edges, cracks, and hard to reach places.
+Apply 1 coat of the KILZ General Purpose Exterior Primer with an extra large medium nap roller for large areas and angled paint brush for edges, cracks, and hard to reach places.

 Step 7 – Let Primer Dry

-Let the primer coat dry completely up to 24 hours, depending on weather conditions.
+Let the primer coat dry completely up to 24 hours, depending on weather conditions and relative humidity.

 Step 8 – Mix Paint and Anti-Skid Additive